 ________________

-THE HISTORY OF ARCHITECTURE
+THE HISTORY OF WOMEN IN ART

 Hewlett-Woodmere Public Library